New York, NY—July 2, 2014

 After an injury or surgery, rehabilitation is often a critical factor on the road to recovery.
 "Since physical therapy is usually a weekly commitment and may be for an extended period of time, convenience is an important consideration," says JeMe Cioppa-Mosca, vice president of Rehabilitation at Hospital for Special Surgery in New York City.
 "However, many other factors should also be taken into account when deciding where to go.
 Not all facilities provide the same type or level of care."

 "It's important for people to do their homework before choosing a facility," said Robin Benick, clinical supervisor of the Hospital for Special Surgery Rehabilitation Network.
 The network, which marked its 20th anniversary this year, is a resource for individuals looking for a facility in their community that meets high standards of care.
-Information about PT practices in New York, New Jersey, Connecticut and Florida that belong to the network is available at www.hss.edu/rehab-network.asp.
+Information is available about PT practices in New York, New Jersey, Connecticut and Florida that belong to the network.

 "Many people don't realize the importance of choosing the right therapist and the right facility for their needs," Cioppa-Mosca says.
 "Recovery from an injury is hard work.
 Although most physical therapists are well-trained and provide good care, practices are not all the same.
 Falling into the wrong hands can do more harm than good."